-When a client’s corporate brand and personal name are one and the same, you’re not just designing a logo that represents a company.
+When a client’s corporate brand and personal name are one and the same, you’re not just designing a logo for the company.
 It represents the individual behind the brand.
-Make the wrong move, and you could tarnish your client’s name—literally.
-The best personal logo designs are the ones that turn a individual’s name into a cohesive brand identity (instead of just something their parents picked for them when they were born).
+One wrong move could tarnish your client’s name—literally.
+The best personal logo designs turn an individual’s name into a cohesive brand identity (instead of just something their parents picked for them when they were born).

 Big personalities require big design choices, so many designers choose to boldly venture into uncharted territory when they create personal logos and monograms for people with equally bold personalities.
 Sometimes being too adventurous in your logo design can prove to be disastrous, but when it works, it demands the audience’s attention and doesn’t let go.
 These bold personal logo designs range from daring and experimental to loud and outrageous, but they all hit their mark where it counts.

 Drawing inspiration from classic design aesthetics is always a surefire way to create a professional-looking personal logo.
 Classic logo design style is elegant, dignified and authoritative with a sense of timelessness that never goes out of style.
 A classically designed personal logo might look like something that was made twenty years ago—and will still look just as good twenty years in the future.

 We love it when logos have hidden meanings, so we wanted to showcase some of our favorite logos with clever messages tucked away within a symbol, name or set of initials.
 Each of these clever personal logos has a secret story to share or a hidden feature that might not be immediately obvious.
 Can you find the hidden meaning in each one?